 Over the long term, drinking alcohol can increase your risk of serious illnesses, such as mouth, throat and breast cancer1.
-It cannot be predicted with certainty who will get cancer, and not all people who drink will, but there is evidence to show that some cancers are more common in people who drink alcohol than those who don't.
+It cannot be reliably predicted who will get cancers.
+But drinking alcohol can increase your risk of getting some cancers.
 Also, there is added risk for those who regularly drink above the UK Chief Medical Officer’s recommended low risk drinking guideline of 14 units per week.

 Drinking alcohol has been identified as a contributory factor for seven types of cancer2:

 Heavy drinking can also cause cirrhosis of the liver (where damage to the liver causes scar tissues to build up) which can then lead to cancer.

 Throw cigarettes into the mix when you’re drinking and you increase the risk of damage caused to your body’s cells.